paveldournov/RRSWarmer/README.md

 1) Download and compile the code in this repository

-2) This will produce AniStresser.exe
+2) This will produce `AniStresser.exe`

-3) Create a command file run.cmd with this content, replace {placeholders} with your id's and keys
+3) Create a file named `run.cmd` with this content, replace {placeholders} with your id's and keys

 	AniStresser.exe ussouthcentral.services.azureml.net workspaces/{your workspace}/services/{your service id}/execute?api-version=2.0 {service key} output.txt input.json 40:40:5